 Many of the South Asians that had gone to East Africa were also ‘lohars,’ blacksmith specialists.
-Some Asians even set up small shops or supermarkets with the passage of time.
+Some Asians even set up small shops or supermarkets over time.

-Besides business, there were others who had good jobs or were involved with administration work.
+Besides business, others had good jobs or were involved with administration work.

 The father of Professor Upkar Singh Pardesi, co-founder of MyEd Ltd tells us his father was an Engineer with the British government under the Transport and Development Ministry.